Lo-Dough as your low carb bread alternative means delicious toastie freedom

 Method

-2. Layer up all the other ingredients on top of the bottom half in any order you like.
+Lo-Dough into two halves. - Layer up all the other ingredients on top of the bottom half in any order you like.
 Try to keep the layers distinct by colour as the final sandwich will look more impressive when sliced.
 Spread the pesto across the lid of the bread and then put on top and apply a little pressure to compact the ingredients.

-3. Place the Lo-Dough into a spray-oiled sandwich press, or onto a spray-oiled griddle.
-If using the griddle you will have to very carefully turn the sandwich halfway through the cooking time and continue to apply pressure as it cooks.
+Lo-Dough into a spray-oiled sandwich press, or onto a spray-oiled griddle.
+If using the griddle you will have to very carefully turn the sandwich halfway through the cooking time and continue to apply pressure as it cooks. - Carefully remove from the sandwich press or griddle and place onto a chopping board.
+Slice in half to reveal a neat cross section of all the layers you have added.
+Serve alongside salad if desired.

 Join over 200,000 subscribers in receiving new recipes, tips, offers and a whole lot more.